Anti-Clockwise Tour of the Round

 Of the remaining routes, there is significant support for Foxes Tarn given the difficulties of downward scrambling on the Climber’s Traverse, Lord’s Rake and West Wall Traverse.
 The latter two are probably the quickest alternatives to Broad Stand, but they are a challenge when encountering others making an ascent at the same time.

 From Bowfell, the vast majority will take the shelves in reverse; the small remainder who prefer not to scramble down (perhaps in poor weather) will take much longer to transition via Ore Gap to Rossett Pike.

 From Rossett, either head down Black Crags (fine) and up Martcrag Moor (trudge), or swing around Langdale Combe – it all depends on appetite for distance versus ascent.

 As with clockwise rounds, choosing between whether to summit High Raise or Sergeant Man first is simply a personal choice.
 Both routes are equally valid, although most contenders opt to visit High Raise first.
 This makes use of the good trail from Thunacar and Mere Beck poses no difficulty in descent (grassy options available on the left of the beck).
 But there is also good descending ground from High Raise to Calf Crag.

 The classic line from Steel Fell is likely to be the best way to close out the leg, especially in dry conditions when the footholds give good grip.
-In the wet, alternative lines may be of greater interest, but there is probably little argument for a direct line from Steel Feel to the dual carriageway.
+In the wet, alternative lines may be of greater interest, but there is probably little argument for a direct line from the summit to the dual carriageway.